aaronparker/aaronparker.github.io/_posts/2007-05-07-the-short-nap-monday-may-7-2007.md

   * _Chat Transcript_: [Network Policy Server in Longhorn](http://www.microsoft.com/technet/community/chats/trans/network/07_0410_tn_longhorn.mspx)
     Transcript of the NAP chat from April 10<sup>th</sup>, lots of questions on some broad topics within NAP
   * _Upcoming Chat May 24, 2007_: [Deploying NAP](http://www.microsoft.com/technet/community/chats/default.mspx)
-    &#8220;The Enterprise Networking Group is hosting a web chat that will focus on the deployment of Network Access Protection (NAP) that will cover different enforcement technologies.
-There will be the opportunity to ask questions of the developers, testers and program managers working on NAP.&#8221;
+    "The Enterprise Networking Group is hosting a web chat that will focus on the deployment of Network Access Protection (NAP) that will cover different enforcement technologies.
+There will be the opportunity to ask questions of the developers, testers and program managers working on NAP."
   * [TechNet Australia 2007 sessions](http://blogs.technet.com/mkleef/archive/2007/05/07/yes-its-teched-planning-time-of-year-again.aspx)
-    The session &#8220;Microsoft Windows Server Network Policy Server Fundamentals: Implementing NAP&#8221; will be run at this year's TechEd Australia at the Gold Coast Convention Centre, August 7<sup>th</sup> to 10<sup>th</sup>.
+    The session "Microsoft Windows Server Network Policy Server Fundamentals: Implementing NAP" will be run at this year's TechEd Australia at the Gold Coast Convention Centre, August 7<sup>th</sup> to 10<sup>th</sup>.